zwertz/jlab-HPC/README.md

 - `python3`

 ## 4. Quick start:
+1. Modify `environment.sh` appropriately.
-1. Identify the `submit-` script relevant for the process you want to carry out.
+2. Identify the `submit-` script relevant for the process you want to carry out.
 See section 2 ("Processes") for help.
-2. Open the script using an editor and carefully  go through the instructions written at the top.
+3. Open the script using an editor and carefully  go through the instructions written at the top.
-3. Search for the "ONLY User Specific part" and modify all the environment variables appropriately.
-Save the changes.
 4. On the terminal, type the name of the script and hit return.
 5. List of required arguments should get printed on screen.
 6. On the terminal, type the name of the script followed by all the required arguments in order and hit return.

 **Example:** Perform the following steps to submit g4sbs simulation, digitization, & reconstruction jobs to batch farm in one go (they will run in order):
-1. Open `submit-simu-digi-replay-jobs.sh` script using an editor.
+1. Open `environment.sh` script using an editor.
-2. Search for "ONLY User Specific part" and modify the environment variables (SCRIPT_DIR, SIMC, G4SBS, LIBSBSDIG, etc.) appropriately.
+2. Modify the environment variables (SCRIPT_DIR, SIMC, G4SBS, LIBSBSDIG, etc.) appropriately.
 3. On the terminal type `submit-simu-digi-replay-jobs.sh` and hit return to see the list of required arguments.
 4. Finally execute: <br>
 `submit-simu-digi-replay-jobs.sh example 4 100000 0 10 0` <br>
 \*\*(Assuming the g4sbs macro, named example.mac, is placed in $G4SBS/scripts directory and we want to run 10 jobs with 100K events per job for GMn SBS4 configuration.)